felixhayashi/TW5-TiddlyMap/README.md

 ## How it works

-TW-TiddlyMap combines the strength of two open-source projects:
+TiddlyMap combines the strength of two open-source projects:

 **⤍ The TiddlyWiki Project**